mizraith/SNIPE_mizraith/README.md

 ## Hardware Recommendation:
 SNIPE is best run on an Arduino with a USB-serial port built in, preferably one of Arduino's that uses an FTDI chip.
-The Nano v3 with a mega328 is a great candidate.
+The Nano v3 with a mega328 is a great candidate due to its low cost and fairly small form factor and 5V logic.

-Here's why -- after programming your Arduino with SNIPE, you can use FTDI's free FTDI_PROG utility to edit the USB device descriptors and make your device appear as a general purpose comm port.
+One benefit of the FTDI chip is that after programming your Arduino with SNIPE, you can use FTDI's free FTDI_PROG utility to edit the USB device descriptors and make your device appear as a general purpose comm port (if you want).
 At that point, no special drivers are needed and your end users will NOT have to download and install the Arduino software just to use SNIPE.
 Your SNIPE hardware then becomes a useful general purpose tool (for <$30 you can replace similar $300 I2C sniffers).